About 50 results

 Jun 8, 2015 · Is the following a proper use of the phrase "informed that?"
 "He informed that he is sleeping better."

-10. prepositions - Inform of or Inform about - English Language Learners ...
+9. tense - Were informed or just informed? - English Language Learners ...